Crochowski/VirtualPetsSite/README.md

 # Blueshell's Buddies – Virtual Pets Website

-A fun, colourful website where users can learn about, meet, and apply to adopt virtual pets.
+A website where users can learn about, meet, and apply to adopt virtual pets.
 Built with HTML and CSS.

 ## Features